 Corporate Counsel Externship

-The Externship places an upper year JD student in the legal department of a participating company for 12 hours per week over 9 weeks in a semester (108 hours total) for course credit.
-Corporate counsel from the participating company delegates appropriate tasks for the student and supervises them on the practice of law and professional conduct, as well as provides feedback to the program directors to help evaluate student on a pass/fail basis.
+The Corporate Counsel Externship is open for upper year JD students who will be placed under a supervising lawyer in the legal department of a participating company for up to 12 hours per week over 9 weeks in a semester (108 hours total) for course credit.

 Frequently Asked Questions

-Kay Johnson is currently serving as the interim general counsel at Flair Airlines and graduated from the University of Calgary Faculty of Law.
-She is excited to have a law student work at Flair as part of the Externship, with Flair being one of the participating companies.
+Kay Johnson is VP Legal at Flair Airlines and graduated from the University of Calgary Faculty of Law.
 Before transitioning in-house, she articled and practiced at Bennett Jones in Calgary for three years, then practiced at Baker McKenzie in London, UK for an additional three years.

-Byron Tse is currently the general counsel at Passion Dental Group and will also be hosting a law student as part of the Externship program.
+Byron Tse is currently the general counsel at Passion Dental Group.
 He graduated from the University of Western Ontario Faculty of Law.
 Before moving in-house, Byron articled at Export Development Canada, practiced at Norton Rose Fulbright in Ottawa for three years, and spent four years at Bennett Jones in Calgary.

-One of the key responsibilities of course instructors is to ensure that both supervisors and students have a valuable experience during the Externship.
+The course instructors are there to ensure that both supervisors and students have a valuable experience during the Externship.
 For students, this is achieved through regular check-ins throughout the semester, which include two written reflections and verbal check-ins to confirm that their supervisors are providing appropriate work in terms of both quality and quantity.
 In addition, the instructors conduct check-ins with the supervisors via email and a final feedback survey, offering any necessary administrative support for participating companies.
-As this is a new program at UCalgary Law, feedback is welcome at any time as the Externship continues to be refined.

 The Externship allows the supervisor to determine the appropriate balance of remote versus in-person work for the student.
 However, it is a teaching principle of the Externship that in-person interactions are valuable to the student’s educational experience.
 For this reason, the program is currently only accepting companies or supervisors with a presence in Calgary.
 Supervisors are expected to organize some in-person interactions, which could include a tour of the company’s operations (if applicable), working in the company’s office, or occasional in-person meetings or coffees with the student.
 The frequency of these in-person interactions is left to the discretion of the supervisor.